 “But I should also add that because of my Christian background, I don’t think of women in that way.
 I think it’s so dehumanizing.”

-This particular friend is a newlywed, so I listened while he launched into an explanation as why his wife was the hottest thing since the invention of the Ghost Pepper and how even when she makes silly faces she’s just SO sexy, and blah blah blah.
+This particular friend is a newlywed, so I listened while he launched into an explanation about why his wife was the hottest thing since the invention of the Ghost Pepper, and how even when she makes silly faces she’s just SO sexy, and blah blah blah.
 Because that’s what you do when you care about someone.
 You listen keenly to the other person’s irrelevant spiel even when it’s got nothing to do with the pressing topic at hand.

 “And all that aside, you’re my friend.”

 F3 was far more diplomatic in his response, but just as unhelpful as the rest.

 “You are both.
 Although motherly is the word I’d use, not matronly.”

 “Residing in both places is genius.”

 Aba!
 Really, I should’ve just asked three lesbians.
 I feel like women who sleep with other women would be able to assess attractiveness and answer the question objectively without projecting that the line of enquiry means that I want to have sex with them.
 Noooo… I just had to ask thoughtful men; men who would consider the ramifications of their responses instead of answering viscerally as I requested!
 You see?
 My heterosexual bias is what led me to this path of further confusion.